China–Germany relations: Economic relations

 Chinese markets are important for German industry, particularly the German automotive industry.
 Germany is China's biggest trading partner and technology exporter in Europe.
+During much of the 2000s and 2010s, China and Germany had highly complementary economies, with Germany supplying industrial machinery to China.
+This changed during the 2020s, when Chinese manufacturers grew increasingly advanced, leading them to be direct competitors to German companies as well as China to be less dependent on German industrial products overall.
 The sales of German automotive brands in China have declined rapidly in the 2020s due to the increasing competitiveness of Chinese brands and the quick adoption of electric vehicle technology.
-From 2020 to 2025, German carmakers have seen their market share in China decline from 24 percent to 13 percent.
+From 2020 to 2025, German carmakers have seen their market share in China decline from 24 percent to 12 percent.
+In 2025, for the first time, Germany imported more capital goods from China than it exported.

 The trade volume between China and Germany surpassed 100 billion U.S. dollars in 2008.
 By 2014, German Chancellor Angela Merkel had visited China on trade missions seven times since assuming office in 2005; this underlines the importance of China to the German economy.
 In February 2024, Volkswagen Group and Chinese electric vehicle manufacturer XPeng signed a technology cooperation and joint development agreement on platform and software.

 Public opinion

-A survey published in 2025 by the Pew Research Center found that 67% of people in German people had an unfavorable view of China, while 29% had a favorable view.
+A survey published in 2026 by the Pew Research Center found that 33% of Germans had a favorable view of China, while 64% had an unfavorable view.